bbartek92/MP3_Player/README.md

 Run Main.py file and enjoy.

-GUI was built with wxPython, Tags with eyed3 and the Music with pygame.
+GUI was built with wxPython, Tags with Eyed3 and the Music with Pygame.